![]() |

 Mail - Full Featured Pop3/SMTP Email Client |

-using the industry standard POP3 and SMTP protocols.
-Mail v2 can be configured to access and manage a virtually unlimited number of email accounts.
+![]() Mail v2 can be configured to access and manage a virtually unlimited number of email accounts.
 Connecting to an account it is able to retrieve and download new mail and attachments which are then stored on a local disk or harddrive.
-Mail v2 provides a simple and intuitive interface for managing accounts and account preferences, browsing, viewing and managing emails and attachments, as well as replying, saving drafts and composing new messages.
-Mail v2 gives you features you'd never expect to find in an application as small as 90 kilobytes.
-Some of these features are listed below.
-Mail v2 is fully menu driven, and opens up with an inbox selection utility.
+Mail v2 provides a simple and intuitive interface for managing accounts and account preferences, browsing, viewing and managing emails and attachments, as well as replying, saving drafts and composing new messages. ![]() Mail v2 is fully menu driven, and opens up with an inbox selection utility.
 From here you can add edit or delete a incoming account.
 Each incoming account allows a corresponding sending account to be configured.
 The minimum information required to setup a new account is a Username, a Password, and a POP3 server address.

 MovieTools - Full Motion Video/Audio Movies |